jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

 You are able to revoke current link and code, just click on "Revoke link" button.
 This action removes possibility to create envelopes using shared template link and code.
 Also you are able to create new template shared link and code by click on "Generate new link".
 Link and code are unique every time and revoked ones can not be recovered.

-How to send envelope without authorisation (for guests)?
+How to send envelope without authorization (for guests)?
 ========================================================

-To send envelope without authorisation user has to have template shared link or embedded iframe.
+To send envelope without authorization user has to have template shared link or embedded iframe.

 1. Follow the template shared link (or to the iframe).
 The user observes limited functionality within the envelope.
 2. Only fields assigned to the sender role can be filled.
 If the recipient's roles are the same as the sender, the user can simultaneously see recipient's fields as active for completion.
 Fill in all required fields (button "Edit" changes to "Send")